railstack/go-on-rails/README.md

 ```
 ## Usage

-go-on-rails is a Rails generator used to generate Golang codes from your ever running Rails app or an application that you would create with familiar Rails command tools.
+go-on-rails aims at three scenarios:

+1. Integrate Golang api to existed Rails app for high performance
+2. Use your farmiliar Rails tools to develope and manage a Golang app project
+3. Convert a *not very complicated* Rails app to Golang equivalent

 One or more examples will be given later on.

-So you must have a Rails app or to create one before you can use go-on-rails generator to convert a Rails app to Golang codes.
+So you must have a Rails app or to create one before you can try go-on-rails generator to convert a Rails app to Golang codes.

-You can basically run the command to convert the application:
+You can just run the command to convert the application:

 ```bash
 rails g gor [dev(elopment) | pro(duction) | test] [-m model_a model_b model_c ...]